 Extremely low-income households earn up to 30% of the Area Median Income.
 This group is considered a special needs groups because of the limited housing options available to them.
 Extremely low-income households also tend to include a higher proportion of seniors or disabled persons.
 In unincorporated Marin County, 3,623 households were considered extremely low-income according to the 2013-2017 Comprehensive Housing Affordability Strategy (CHAS) data by HUD, which represents about 14% of the overall households (Table H-2.22).
 This is similar to the share of ELI households in Marin County overall (14.9%).
-Approximately 61% of the extremely low income households were renters.
-Furthermore, 73% of the extremely low-income households were experiencing at least one housing problem (overcrowding, cost burden, or inadequate housing) (Table H-2.48).
+Approximately 61% of the extremely low income households were experiencing at least one housing problem (overcrowding, cost burden, or inadequate housing) (Table H-2.48).
 Specifically, 68% of the extremely low-income renters and 81% of the extremely low-income owners were experiencing at least one housing problem.
 Cost burdens are also high for extremely low income households.
 About 70% of all ELI households are cost burdened.
 About 62% of ELI renters experience cost burdens compared 81% of ELI owner households.